breezeight/nicola_blog/docs/dev/ansible.md

 Feature very cool:

 * You can do volume mounts during build.
-* if an image build fails, it's committed and named with a suffix \-\[TIMESTAMP\]-failed (so you can take a look inside and resolve the issue).
+* if an image build fails, it's committed and named with a suffix \[TIMESTAMP\]-failed (so you can take a look inside and resolve the issue).